 Research Data Storage (RDS)

-Cincinnati Children's is implementing a new Research Data Storage (RDS) system that replaces the current "Celerra" servers (G: and H: drives) and other internal file servers such as "Searchers."
-This new system also will accommodate data that are currently stored on external hard drives.
+The Research Data Storage (RDS) system was designed to provide data storage for all research divisions at Cincinnati Children's.
 Researchers are strongly encouraged to take advantage of the RDS, which provides centralized and backed-up storage at a low or no cost to the investigator.
-The Division of Biomedical Informatics is spearheading the rollout effort; the Cincinnati Children's Department of Information Services has operational control.
+The Division of Biomedical Informatics is spearheading the effort; the Cincinnati Children's Department of Information Services has operational control and provides 24x7 continuous support.

-If you have general questions about the RDS that are not answered on this page, please feel free to email Dr. Michal Kouril, Director, Research IT Services, or Dr. Michael Wagner, Faculty Liaison, Biomedical Informatics.
+If you have general questions about the RDS that are not answered on this page, please send an email to help-rds@bmi.cchmc.org

 RDS goals